uberspark/uberxmhf/xmhf/doc/building-xmhf.md

     make install-dev       # (hypapp specific) installs dev headers and libs make test              # (hypapp specific) runs various automated tests make clean             # cleanup
+	make htmldoc		   # generates the HTML documentation you are reading in the `./doc` sub-folder

 The functioning of `make install-dev` and `make test` are hypapp-specific.
-For example, in TrustVisor, the primary prerequisite for tee-sdk and PAL development is having successfully run `make install-dev`.
+For example, in the TrustVisor hypapp, the primary prerequisite for tee-sdk and PAL development is having successfully run `make install-dev`.